Everything You Need To Know About Air Conditioners

 When comparing features and costs if new air conditioning systems, efficiency is something you’ll want to consider.
 High efficient variable speed air conditioning equipment works smarter to manage the cooling needs of your home or facility compared to a single stage air conditioner.
 High efficient variable speed AC units automatically adjusts how hard it works based on your home or facility’s cooling needs.
 A single stage air conditioning system simply turns on and off using the same amount of power whether you need it or not.
 High efficient AC installation costs more than a single stage but you’ll save more money on your monthly energy bills, quickly recouping the cost difference.

-This type of equipment is perfect for spaces with no ductwork, such as new additions, attic offices, rec rooms, etc. Another popular application is to isolate the cooling of frequently used spaces instead of cooling the entire house.
-A ductless cooling system can consist of one head or multiple heads zoned to customize your needs.
-The equipment itself is mounted high on an interior wall and is roughly 2×3 feet; in general it’s pretty discreet.
-Mitsubishi Electric is the most well-known manufacturer of ductless mini-split air conditioning systems.
+This type of equipment is perfect for spaces with no ductwork, such as new additions, attic offices and rec rooms.
+A ductless, cooling system can consist of one head or multiple heads zoned to customize your needs.
+The equipment itself is mounted high on an interior wall and is only a few feet in size, making it pretty discreet.

-Whether you’re looking for AC installation in Waukesha, air conditioning maintenance in Milwaukee, or a 24 hour HVAC repair contractor in New Berlin, Capital Heating & Cooling has you covered.
-For over a decade we’ve provided reputable commercial and residential HVAC service throughout southeastern Wisconsin.
+Whether you’re looking for AC installation, air conditioning maintenance or a 24-hour HVAC repair contractor, Capital Heating & Cooling has you covered.
+For over a decade, we’ve provided reputable, commercial and residential heating and cooling services throughout southeastern Wisconsin.
 We were recently named the top HVAC Company in Waukesha, Milwaukee and Racine counties because of our quality work, guarantees and high level of customer satisfaction.
+Contact us today to learn more or schedule an appointment!